mrjackyliang/homebridge-adt-pulse/README.md

 To use this plugin, here are three simple steps you need to follow:
 1. Run `npm install homebridge-adt-pulse`
-2. Configure the plugin using the configuration below.
+2. Configure the plugin using the [configuration example](#configuration).
 3. Restart Homebridge.

-You can also search `adt-pulse` using [Onzu's Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x).
+You can also search `adt-pulse` using [HOOBS](https://github.com/mkellsy/homebridge-config-ui) or [Onzu's Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x).
 Then proceed to configure the plugin using the included settings in the plugin page.

 ## Configuration
 When configuring this plugin, simply add the platform to your existing `config.json` file.
 Mind that the `platform` name must always be `ADTPulse`.